BMVANDENBELT/surfs_up/README.md

 2 ADDITIONAL QUERIES THAT COULD BE PERFORMED
 - Because the temperatures are so similar in June and December, there would not be a dramatic change in the amount of icecream that was purchased.
 On the other hand, 2 months is not a big enough reservoir to pull data from.
 If we were to take the data from each month, over 5 years, and compare them respectively, we may see just how different the temperatures have changed or a trend they may follow.
 - On the surfing side of the table, (and as a fan of surfing myself) it would be incredibly important to monitor windspeeds on the coast over a period of time.
 The measurements of the wind speeds could help determine the optimal hours that the shop should be open.
 As the winter rolls around, the wind speeds tend to increase because the moving mass of cold air is at a much lower temperature than the air being displaced.
+This might diminish the amount of hours the shop can operate.